England is home to so many enchanting places. And the stretch of coastline between Lulworth Cove to Durdle Door in South Dorset is no exception.

-Located in South Dorset, this beautiful stretch of coastline is part of the dramatic Jurassic Coast, England’s first natural UNESCO World Heritage Site.
-The 2km (1.25 mile) coastal path from Lulworth Cove to Durdle Door is possibly one of the prettiest short walks in the UK.
+This beautiful section is part of the dramatic Jurassic Coast, England’s first natural UNESCO World Heritage Site.
+With its limestone cliffs and natural arches, the 2km (1.25 mile) coastal path from Lulworth Cove to Durdle Door is possibly one of the prettiest short walks in the UK.

 Whilst it only takes about 30 minutes to walk one way, there are so many beautiful spots along the way where you can get some incredible photos.
-In this guide, I’m sharing my favourite photo spots, as well as the practical information to help you plan your own trip.
+In this guide, I’m sharing my favourite spots, tips on how to get there, and some recommendations on where to stay.